stolostron/rhacm-docs/_pages/technical_writing_standards.md

     ** We ask for validation steps at the end, but you may not get them in your drafts.
 Those steps are concrete and produce a result, or just skip addint them. **Example:** Run `oc get status` to verify pod status.
     ** _Concepts_ are informative about what the product does and how.
 A topic about architecture is a concept.
 An intro file is also conceptual.
     ** _References_ are also informative.
 A breakdown of an API or a glossary could be defined as a reference.
+    ** See more about [procedures](https://www.ibm.com/docs/en/ibm-style?topic=format-procedures) in the IBM style manual.
-    ** Although are RHACM doc repo is not set up this way because we came with established content and we collaborate with engineers in the same workspace, you can read more about concepts and procedures in [Writing modular documentation](https://redhat-documentation.github.io/modular-docs/#_creating_modules).   `
+    ** Although are RHACM doc repo is not set up this way because we came with established content and we collaborate with engineers in the same workspace, you can read more about concepts and procedures in [Red Hat: Writing modular documentation](https://redhat-documentation.github.io/modular-docs/#_creating_modules).   `
-* Avoid internal terms to define a file.
-Name the file after what the user will read about the product in announcements and in the console.
+* Avoid internal terms.
+Name the file and section after what the user reads about the product in announcements and in the console.
 For instance, name a file `console_intro.adoc` and not `ui.intro.adoc` because the product refers to the _console_.
+Another example is `spoke` cluster, which is an internal term for what we call and managed cluster.
 * Use headers for two or more subsections.
+If you have more than three, create links for them at the beginning of the file for easy retrievabililty and UX.
 * Use parallel language for headers.
 Example: Creating your cluster, Importing your cluster, Destroying your cluster.
 * Separate headers with content.
 Headers should not be placed back-to-back with no content in between.
 * Place no code block in headers because it renders oddly.
 We do use conrefs and itialics when needed instead of code block.